Levonestral/PGProxy/README.md

   -v, --verbose         Run in the verbose mode.
   -f PROXY_FILE, --proxy-file PROXY_FILE
                         Filename of proxy list to verify.
-  -s, --scrap           Scrap webpages for proxy lists.
+  -s, --scrape          Scrape webpages for proxy lists.
   -m {http,socks}, --mode {http,socks}
                         Specify which proxy mode to use for testing.
 Default is "socks".